 Sample collection and Identification

-The sample was purchase from Sokoto market and were spotout by Dr H. A Gwandu, Head Department of Crop Science, UDUS of the faculty of Agricultural Science.
+The sample was purchase from Sokoto market and were spot out by Dr H. A Gwandu, Head Department of Crop Science, UDUS of the faculty of Agricultural Science.
 The plant is locally called Dawa and well known in northern Nigeria and is an annual crop.
-In the local market people both young and adult make use of the crop to prepare local drinks known as Burukutu.
-The plant is white, it can also be used to produce locally made food known as Luwo.
+In the local market people both young and adult make use of the crop to prepare local drinks known as ‘Burukutu’.
+The plant is white, it can also be used to produce locally made food known as ‘Luwo’.

 Extraction of starch Method

 Starch was extracted by using the method of Shingh et al., (2009) with some modification.
-Sorghum grain (100 g) was steep in 200ml of NaoH (0.25% W/V) for 24 hrs, the steep sorghum was decanted, wash severally to eliminated, the NaoH and equal volume of water where the use to size reduce (grind) the sorghum.
+Sorghum grain (100 g) was steep in 200ml of NaoH (0.25% W/V) for 24 hrs, the steep sorghum was decanted, wash severally to eliminated, the NaOH and equal volume of water where the use to size reduce (grind) the sorghum.
 The slurry was filtered using calico filter, the filtrate was separated from the residue, the residue was wash severally.
 After rinsing, the residue was discarded.
 The filtrate was then allowed to stand for about 24 hrs.
 The filtrate was centrifuge at 4500 rpm for 10 min, after centrifuge, the content was decanted, the grey top protein rich layer was remove using spatula.
-The starch was then place in an oven for about 48 hrs at a temperature of 450C.
+The starch was then place in an oven for about 48 hrs at a temperature of 45 oC.

 Results